MischaU8/yumyum/exercises/modeling-exercise-20_fedo__spvfA.md

-shape use the new curves to cut the solid then remove the new solids to reveal the shape we're after add Phillips to the edges and we're good to go
+shape use the new curves to cut the solid then remove the new solids to reveal the shape we're after add fillets to the edges and we're good to go